 Castor oil packs can help relieve pelvic pain by stimulating circulation, clearing out toxins, and moving old blood.
 The best use of this is once a week or for a few days leading up to your period.
 I do not recommend using them during bleeding as it can increase your flow.
 You can easily make your own castor oil pack at home – it’s wonderfully soothing and offers several health benefits.

 Herbal tea provides two-fold support – it warms the tummy, helping to relax those twisting muscles, and it provides medicinal support from the herbs.
 Several herbs have been studied for their effectiveness at warding off painful cramps.
 Try sage tea to regulate the cycle, catnip tea to reduce muscle spasms, ginger tea to aid in circulation (7, 8), and cinnamon tea to address nausea and vomiting associated with painful periods (9).

 Where to Start

 It’s vital to determine the root cause of your menstrual cramps so that you can say adios to pain associated with your period.
 If your digestion if off, then I recommend cleaning up your gut by getting probiotics on board and incorporating plenty of veggies.
 If you are deficient in vitamins and minerals, try incorporating foods that have the ones you’re lacking.
-If you’re not sure where to start, book a session with me – I’d love to help you get to a place of pain-free periods.
+If you’re not sure where to start, try seeking out the support of a naturopath or a women’s health coach to help guide you on your journey.

 Do you have painful menstrual cramps?
 What helps you ease the pain during your period?
 Leave me a comment below – I love hearing from you!